 Cardioversion is a treatment used to restore normal heart rhythm in men and women with arrhythmia.
-At South Shore Cardiovascular Associates in Brandon, Riverview, and Tampa, Florida, the team of highly skilled cardiologists offers this powerful treatment option.
+At South Shore Cardiovascular Associates in Brandon, Riverview, Tampa, and Sun City Center, Florida, the team of highly skilled cardiologists offers this powerful treatment option.
 To learn more about cardioversion, schedule a one-on-one consultation today, online or over the phone.

 Arrhythmia is a term used to describe an abnormal heartbeat.
 Your heart can beat either too rapidly (tachycardia) or without a steady pace (fibrillation).
 Cardioversion is a treatment that restores proper heart rhythm.